manaswinidas/kogito-docs/Data-Index-Service.md

  - Domain cache: This cache is a generic cache, one per process id, where the process instance variables are pushed as the root content.
 This cache also includes some process instance metadata, which allows correlating data between domain and process instances.
 Data is transferred as JSON format to Infinispan server as a concrete Java type is not available.
  - Process instance cache: Each process instance is pushed here containing all information, not only metadata, that includes extra information such as nodes executed.
+ - User Task instance cache: Each user task instance is pushed here containing all information, not only metadata, that includes extra information such as inputs and outputs.

 Storage is provided by [Infinispan](https://infinispan.org/) which enables a cloud-ready and scalable persistence, as well as [Lucene](https://lucene.apache.org/) based indexing.
 Communication between the Index Service and Infinispan is handled via [Protocol Buffers](https://developers.google.com/protocol-buffers/).